Whole Foods Market: Expect 60% Long-Term Gains

 The rise in consumer spending can be expected to continue next year as the economy is expected to continue growing at a rate between 2% and 3% in 2017.
 As a result of stronger consumer confidence, retail sales can be expected to increase next year, which will be a tailwind for Whole Foods as it launches its smaller stores.

 More specifically, Whole Foods is set to launch more of its 365 stores going forward due to their smaller size and the potential to attract more customers.
 In fact, the company has 19 leases signed for its smaller 365 stores, and will be launching 32% of these stores in new markets.
-The advantage with the smaller size stores is that they cost less to build and operate, while being deployed in markets where the population is dense.
+The advantage with the smaller size stores is that they cost less to build and operate while being deployed in markets where the population is dense.

 The average size of a 365 store is 28,000 square feet, which is around 43% lower than its normal-sized store.
 As a result of being small, they cost 50% less to build and operate, which is why Whole Foods can open a higher number of smaller stores as compared to a few large ones in order to tap more customers.
 Additionally, the cost of items at a 365 store is around 23% lower as compared to a normal store, which is why it can gain more traction going forward.